-Working with young people with additional needs
+Working with children and young people with additional needs

 Downloadable resource booklets and information

 Guidelines to Accessible and Inclusive ministry A resource written by Jo Stephens of St John’s College, Nottingham on how to make your church and ministry accessible to people with disabilities.

 Welcoming those with Autism and Asperger Syndrome in our Churches and Communities A booklet produced by the Diocese of Oxford, with guidelines by Ann Memmott.